AlexFine/CS109/pset6/data/netflix-readme.txt

 Task:
 Your task is to predict if a user would rate Love Actually with 5 five stars based on their ratings for the 19 other movies.

 Values:
 Each row in the train and test set represents one user.
 Each column represents one movie.
 All users in the dataset rated all movies in the dataset.
 Each entry in this dataset is binary.
 A value of 1 indicates a rating of 5 stars.
 A value of 0 indicates a rating of 1, 2, 3 or 4 stars.

 Column meaning:
 Each column represents ratings for a particular movie.
 Column index, Movie
-1,  3 Idiots
+1,  3 Idiots x
 2,  Bourne Identity
 3,  Bruce Almighty
 4,  Forest Gump
-5,  How to Lose a Guy in 10 Days
+5,  How to Lose a Guy in 10 Days x
 6,  I Robot
 7,  Independence Day
-8,  La Vita E Bella
+8,  La Vita E Bella x
 9,  Lord of the Rings
 10, Oceans 11
 11, Patriot